tanmaychimurkar/tanmaychimurkar.github.io/content/posts/rust/chap3.md

   |     ^^^^^ cannot assign twice to immutable variable
 ```

-Even if the compiler does not like what we did, it does not hate us!
+Even if the compiler does not like what we did, it does not hate us!(unlike the `C` compiler, wha whaaaat!!!!)
 We can see that the issue is
 very nicely printed out for us.

 Similarly, we can reassign any other value to the variable `y` from the above example as follows: